 Medical records requests

-Due to COVID-19 and for your health and safety, effective immediately all requests for medical records will now be handled by phone and mailed to you by calling Health Information Management at 717-531-3798.
+Due to COVID-19 and for your health and safety, effective immediately all requests for medical records will now be handled by phone and mailed to you by calling Health Information Management for the following locations:

 If you have not yet signed up for My Penn State Health, a convenient, secure website that makes it easy to communicate with your physicians, pay bills, and make appointments.
 Learn how to sign up and use this service to manage your health care records.